The decision to change careers is a big one. It represents a tremendous amount of consideration and a willingness to make some dramatic changes.

 - Or some combination of the above

-Don’t worry.
-Studying for your diploma through a distance learning provider affords you the flexibility to accommodate your life as it is.
+Don’t worry!
+Studying for your Access to HE Diploma through a distance learning provider affords you the flexibility to accommodate your life as it is.
 Rather than your life a course planner somewhere would like it to be.

-That means you can fit your studies around your life.
+That means you can fit your Access course studies around your life.
 You’ll also have a dedicated tutor to help you too, so you won’t be alone.

 Is it Worth the Paper It’s Printed On?